Is Sitting The New Smoking?

 "One hour of daily physical exercise cannot compensate the negative effects of inactivity on insulin level and plasma lipids if the rest of the day is spent sitting.
 Reducing inactivity by increasing the time spent walking/standing is more effective than one hour of physical exercise, when energy expenditure is kept constant."

 The important principle to keep in mind here is that you should mix it up when it comes to standing, sitting and moving.
 Sitting all by itself is not good for your health, but neither is standing all day, either.
-It’s best to integrate standing and movement throughout the day, simply take breaks from sitting often.
+It’s best to add periods of standing with bouts of movement throughout the day, simply take breaks from sitting often.

 Buckley JP, Mellor DD, Morris M, et al, "Standing-based office work shows encouraging signs of attenuating post-prandial glycaemic excursion", Occup Environ Med (2014);71:109-111.
 Ognibene, Grant T. BA; Torres, Wilson BS; von Eyben, Rie MS; Horst, Kathleen C. MD, "Impact of a Sit-Stand Workstation on Chronic Low Back Pain: Results of a Randomized Trial", Journal of Occupational & Environmental Medicine, doi: 10.1097/JOM.0000000000000615 Garret G, Benden M, Mehta P, Pickens A, Peres C, Zhao H, "Call Center Productivity Over 6 Months Following a Standing Desk Intervention", IIE Transactions on Occupational Ergonomics and Human Factors 4:2-3, pages 83-87.
 Duvivier BMFM, Schaper NC, Bremers MA, van Crombrugge G, Menheere PPCA, Kars M, et al. (2013) "Minimal Intensity Physical Activity (Standing and Walking) of Longer Duration Improves Insulin Action and Plasma Lipids More than Shorter Periods of Moderate to Vigorous Exercise (Cycling) in Sedentary Subjects When Energy Expenditure Is Comparable."
 PLoS ONE 8(2): e55542.
 Naama Shoham, Ruth Gottlieb, Orna Sharabani-Yosef, Uri Zaretsky, Dafna Benayahu, Amit Gefen, "Static mechanical stretching accelerates lipid production in 3T3-L1 adipocytes by activating the MEK signaling pathway", American Journal of Physiology - Cell Physiology, Jan (2012) Owen, Neville et al. “Too Much Sitting: The Population-Health Science of Sedentary Behavior.”
 Exercise and Sport Sciences Reviews 38.3 (2010): 105–113.
 PMC.
 Web.
 20 Aug.
 2017.
 Balkau, B et al., "Physical activity and insulin sensitivity: the RISC study.", Diabetes.
 2008 Oct;57(10):2613-8. doi: 10.2337/db07-1605.
 Epub 2008 Jun 30.
 Morris, J. N., and Margaret D. Crawford.
 “Coronary Heart Disease and Physical Activity of Work.”
 British Medical Journal 2.5111 (1958): 1485–1496.
 Print.
 Wilmot, EG et al., "Sedentary time in adults and the association with diabetes, cardiovascular disease and death: systematic review and meta-analysis", Diabetologia.
 (2012), Nov;55(11):2895-905. doi: 10.1007/s00125-012-2677-z.
 Epub 2012 Aug 14.
 Bey, L et al., "Suppression of skeletal muscle lipoprotein lipase activity during physical inactivity: a molecular reason to maintain daily low-intensity activity.", J Physiol.
 (2003) Sep 1;551(Pt 2):673-82.
 Epub 2003 Jun 18.
 Buckley, J.P., Hedge, A.,Yates, T., Copeland, RJ, Loosemore, M.,Hamer, M., Bradley, G., Dunstan, D.W.
 (2015) "The sedentary office: a growing case for change towards better health and productivity.", British Journal of Sports Medicine,